-(3) Pension Plan is the MPP for all staff.
-No other retirement schemes are in place.
-Except where noted, only Employer contribution to MPP is reported (there are no exceptions).
+(2) Pension Plan is the MPP for all staff.
+NO other retirement schemes are in place.
+Only Employer contribution to MPP is reported.

-(4) Except where noted, includes only Employer contributions/payments/premiums provided to all staff for EI, CPP, WCB, Extended Health, MSP, Group Life, AD&D, LTD
+(3) Except where noted includes only Employer contributions/payments/premiums provided to all staff for EI, CPP, WCB, Extended Health, MSP, Group life, AD&D, LTD